Wrist osteoarthritis: X-rays

 Because SLAC results from scapholunate ligament rupture, there is a larger space between the two bones, also known as the Terry Thomas sign.
-Osteoarthritis and a space larger than 3 mm is suspicious and a space larger than 5 mm is a proven SLAC pathology.
-Scaphoid instability due to the ligament rupture can be stactic or dynamic.
+Scaphoid instability due to the ligament rupture can be static or dynamic.
 When the X-ray is diagnostic and there is a convincing Terry Thomas sign it is a static scaphoid instability.
 When the scaphoid is made unstable by either the patient or by manipulation by the examining physician it is a dynamic instability.